-Take a look at the search results on the top job board search engines for “Restaurant Manager” in Washington, DC and the results might surprise you:
+Take a look at the search results on the top job board search engines for “Restaurant Manager” in Washington, D.C. and the results may surprise you:

 Though this is not a scientific experiment, it tells any restaurant recruiter, restaurant HR professional, or restaurant operations personnel hiring in DC that it can be a challenge to find quality Restaurant Managers in what has become a very competitive market.